USCbiostats/BinaryDosage/README.md

 The function applied to the SNPs in a binary dosage file must have the following four parameters, dosage, p0, p1, and p2.
 These are the dosage, Pr(*g=0*), Pr(*g=1*), and Pr(*g=2*), respectively.
-Other parameters can be passed.
-For more information on the defining the function see the vignette “applyingfunction”.
+Other parameters can also be passed.
+For more information on defining the function see the vignette “applyingfunctions”.

 The following code defines a function to calculate the alternate allele frequency.